system-zero/system-zero/README.md

 But though it is economical and fast, it is too much "hardwarish" for my taste, as I do not really understand all those bits, how they really work.
-Or I do, but I do not have such enthusiam  to hold them in my mind, so i never really learned them really.
+Or I do, but I do not have such enthusiasm to hold them in my mind, so i never really learned them really.
 I just use them in safe cases, but without really knowing them.

 What I like most is to design and implement primitive interfaces, and that is